 | Risk Management | Diversify across funds | Manage real-time drawdowns |

-| Retirement | Wait 30-40 years | Compounding can accelerate timeline |
+| Retirement | Wait 30–40 years | Active income can supplement long-term plans (with elevated risk) |

-Problem #4: The Hidden Cost of Recovery
+The Hidden Cost of Recovery

 | Loss | Pure Recovery | + 1% Annual Fee | + 3% Inflation | Real Recovery Needed |